Johnny Quick (Crime Syndicate)

 Johnny Quick is the name of several supervillains appearing in stories published by DC Comics.
 All are evil or corrupted alternate-universe counterparts of the Flash.
 Johnny Quick first appeared in Justice League of America #29 (August 1964) alongside the rest of the Crime Syndicate of America.

 Fictional character biography

 Crime Syndicate of America

 Johnny Quick is a supervillain on the alternate Earth designated as Earth-Three and a counterpart of the Flash.
-He and the other members of the Crime Syndicate of America (villainous counterparts of Justice League of America) are Earth-Three's only superpowered beings.
+He and the other members of the Crime Syndicate of America (villainous counterparts of Justice League of America) are Earth-Three's only superpowered beings and fought both Earth-One's JLA and Earth-Two's Justice Society of America.
 In Crisis on Infinite Earths, Quick and the Crime Syndicate are killed when the Anti-Monitor destroys Earth-Three with a wave of antimatter.
 The Crime Syndicate returns in Convergence, where Brainiac retrieves them and other inhabitants of doomed universes.

 Anti-Matter Johnny Quick

 The character was revived in the 1990s as a villain from the "Anti-Matter Universe", rather than being from Earth-Three.
 Unlike the Flash, Johnny receives his powers by injecting himself with a drug called "Speed Juice" which has Quick hopelessly addicted to and he goes into massive physical withdrawal without it.